Notification Rules

 responder notifications using your high-urgency notification rules.

-When you receive a responder notification, you’ll be prompted to accept or decline the request.
+When you receive a responder notification, you are prompted to accept or decline the request.

 When a high-urgency incident is assigned to me